 Our law firm in Cyprus has the necessary experience and knowledge to see your application through, from the first step of acquiring the forms to the last one of collecting your visa.
 Right after you give us green light to work on your case, you can kick back and relax.
 We will take care of the rest.

-After years of experience in dealing with the immigration applications, we know exactly what would be the best category for your application.
+After years of experience in dealing with the immigration applications, we know exactly what the best category for your application would be.
 We boast an approval rating of 95% for the clients we choose to represent.

 Areas of Specialised Assistance